What we know about the shooting victims in Boulder, Colorado

 Police have identified the 10 victims who died after a gunman went on a shooting rampage in a crowded supermarket in Boulder, Colorado.
 The victims included a 51-year-old police officer who responded to the scene of the attack.

 The 21-year-old suspect was taken into custody Monday and has been charged with 10 counts of first-degree murder.
-Police said the suspect had been shot and was hospitalized in stable condition.
+Police said the suspect was injured by gunfire and hospitalized in stable condition.

 President Joe Biden extended his condolences to the families of the victims.
 "Ten lives have been lost and more families have been shattered by gun violence in the state of Colorado," he said Tuesday.